Sony MU Series of Processors

 Graphic Equalizer, Stereo Graphic Equalizer, Compressor/Limiter, Crossover Network, Cassette Deck, Mixers, Power Distributor and a couple of Power Amplifiers.
 Oddly, there is no digital delay.
 You may notice that some models have a single piece face plate, others like the Compressor/Limiter have detachable rack ears.
 Some models appear with both options.
 Over the coming months we will be adding information for the entire range here.
 Stay tuned and enjoy.

 The black and green design aesthetic was used on most of the MU Series products, starting with the Sony MU-R201.

-Sony MU-R201 Stereo Digital Delay
+Sony MU-R201 Stereo Digital Reverb

 By now we know everything there is to know about the Sony MU-R201; It was Sony’s first true stereo processing reverb, that started life as an OEM product for Ibanez that was later badged as a Sony product with updated algorithms.
 A huge hit in Japan and still in use in most high end studios through Japan, but only rising to fame now in the west.

 Sony MU-L021 Compressor/Limiter

 The Sony MU-L021 is the only other Sony MU Series product that you might know about as they do come up for sale from time to time.
 I suspect they were reasonably successful in the broadcast world, more so that live music production or in the recording studio.
 By all acounts it is a decent compressor/limiter, just not in the league of say an 1176.